What is Breast Implant Replacement Surgery?

 Unfortunately, sometimes revisional surgery may also be required to correct a previous surgery where something went wrong, leaving the patient with a disappointing result.
 Regardless of your reasons behind seeking a revision breast surgery, it is important to discern whether further surgery is necessary in order to correct the breast placement, or rectify and possibly replace aged or undesired implants.

 Revisional breast surgery is a delicate procedure that requires highly detailed knowledge of the procedure which was previously performed.
-Dr Carmen’s advanced experience in breast surgery of all varieties gives her unparalleled expertise to help you achieve the results you desire.

 Symptoms that can require Breast Implant Replacement Surgery